Tivieta/CENTAUR/README.md

 # CENTAUR

 CENTAUR is a python-based hybrid power system simulation program with a functional and lighweight GUI.
 It can be used for the design and simulation of hybrid solar PV-battery-diesel microgrids and is intended for both research and practical/commercial purposes.
-In particular, CENTAUR was originally designed as an open source platform to trial and experiment with novel control operating modes / strategies in a solar PV-battery-genset system.
+In particular, CENTAUR was originally developed as an open source platform to trial and experiment with novel control operating modes / strategies in a solar PV-battery-genset system.
+Note that unlike HOMER or Hybrid2, CENTAUR does not have optimisation functionality.

 The program is fundamentally a chronological simulation whereby energy balances within a hybrid power system are calculated for every hour of a standard year (i.e. 8760 hours).
 It is functionally similar to the simulation components in packages such as HOMER and Hybrid2.
 Hourly solar PV outputs are [generated synthetically](https://github.com/susantoj/synthetic-solar) (using the TAG model by Aguiar and Collares-Pereira) and battery energy flows are estimated using Manwell and McGowan's [kinetic battery model (KiBaM)](https://github.com/susantoj/kinetic-battery).